thedeveshpareek/thedeveshpareek/README.md

 - 🌱 I’m currently learning machine learning
 - 👯 I’m looking to collaborate on web development projects.
 - 🤔 I’m looking for help with internship .
-- memo :pencil:I'm regularly create a content on my youtube channel.
+- :pencil:I'm regularly create a content on my youtube channel.
 - 💬 Ask me about we development, java , c, cpp,
-- 📫 How to reach me: thedeveshpareek@gmail.com or my you tube channel.
+- 📫 How to reach me: thedeveshpareek@gmail.com or my youtube channel.
 - 😄 Pronouns: Devesh pareek
 - ⚡ Fun fact: sporty nature.